 Skip to main content Go to home page

-Each separate occupancy on a property is allocated an AVPCC under the Valuation of Land Act 1960 (Vic).
-The AVPCC is displayed on the council rates valuation notice for the property.
+Each separate occupancy on a property is allocated a numerical AVPCC of between 100-991.
+The AVPCC is displayed on numerous documents for a property, including its council rates valuation notice.

-If a property has been allocated one or more AVPCC all of which are in the following prescribed range, the land will have a qualifying use for CIPT:
+A property will have a qualifying use if it has been allocated one or more AVPCC, all of which are in the following prescribed range:

 Learn more about AVPCCs.